Looking for a high-level overview of SMART SCALE or have general questions about the process? Check out the Policy Guide.

 SMART SCALE Programming And Project Funding

 For projects selected to be funded through this process, funds will be programmed to projects based on their phase estimates and schedules, as well as the availability of program funds in each fiscal year.
-In general, preliminary engineering must be fully funded by the start of the right of way phase; the right of way phase must be fully funded by the start of the construction phase, and the construction phase must be fully funded within 12 months of completion.
+In general, preliminary engineering must be fully funded by the start of the right of way phase; the right of way phase must be fully funded by the start of the construction phase; and the construction phase must be fully funded within 12 months of completion.
 Funds are programmed according to how they will be obligated and expended.

-- CTB action is required to confirm the board’s commitment to funding of the project based on the new score and/or scope.
+CTB action may be required to confirm the board’s commitment to funding of the project based on the new score and/or scope.

 If a project that is selected for funding through this process has a surplus of funds during project development or at the completion of the project, what happens to those funds?
 Are they available for use on other projects that have been scored and selected for partial funding in the same district or geographic region?

-FAQ last updated 07/31/2015
+FAQ last updated Jan.
+15, 2019